Last updated on June 30th, 2024 at 03:20 pm

 my_file.close

-Another, more convenient way of reading in a CSV file would be to use the foreach
+Another, more convenient way of reading in a CSV file would be to use the foreach method.

 require 'csv'